sockheadrps/SoundClient/README.md

 ## Local Client:
-A multi-channel audio control application with status and control HTTP directives.
+A multi-channel audio control server application with status and control HTTP directives.

 ## Web Client:
-GUI for configuration as well as interaction with the local client.
+GUI for configuration as well as interaction with features exposed by the local client.

 <br>
 <br>